 VPS Hosting is one of several types of web hosting accounts you can choose from to host your website online.
 To have a website on the internet, you need to have your website files on a web server.
 Setting up and managing a server can not only be expensive, but difficult too.
 Purchasing web hosting allows someone to rent space on a web server, making it easier for the average person to have host a website online because all they need to do is upload their site files (no server setup is needed on their part).
-There are several types of web hosting accounts available:

 Why is VPS Hosting different than Shared and Dedicated

 With our dedicated servers, you rent an entire server.
 This is optimal for people that have very high traffic to their websites or need to setup their server in a very specific way.
 Not everyone needs to have a fully dedicated web server however.
 If you're just getting started with your website, you can save quite a bit of money if you rent a small portion of the server.
 Shared hosting is when you share a portion of the server with other users rather than rent an entire server to yourself.

 If you are considering a dedicated server and are unsure if it is right for you, perhaps you will need to get VPS hosting.